-Revision 1 of "Tennessee Valley Authority's Phase 1 Overall Integrated Plan in Response to June 6, 2013 Commission Order Modifying Licenses with Regard to Reliable Hardened Containment Vents Capable of Operation Under Severe Accident (Order Number EA-13-109)"
+Tennessee Valley Authority Browns Ferry Nuclear Plant's Phase 1 and Phase 2 Overall Integrated Plan for the Implementation of Order EA-13-109, "Issuance Of Order to Modify Licenses With Regard to Reliable Hardened Containment Vents Capable of Operation Under Severe Accident Conditions," Revision 2

-4. Verify that the pneumatic supply to the CIVs required for service is operable with replaceable nitrogen bottles Nitrogen bottles will be located in an area that is accessible to operators, preferably near the ROS located in the associated diesel generator building.
+Part 2: Boundary Conditions for Wet Well Vent 2.
+Disable PCIV keylock switch if required.
+Panels in MCR containing PCIV keylock switch Ref.
+EOI Appendix 13 3.
+Verify that power supplies for all valves and instruments can be supplied by dedicated batteries.
+Instruments and controls located in the MCR A 24 hour supply of power will be available to the HCVS.
+After 24 hours of operation the portable generators may be aligned to supply power to the HCVS 4.
+Verify that the pneumatic supply to the CIVs required for service is operable and aligned with replaceable nitrogen bottles Nitrogen bottles will be located in an area that is accessible to operators, preferably near the ROS located in the associated diesel generator building.
 Prior to depletion of the pneumatic sources actions will be required to connect back-up sources at a time greater than 24 hours.
-5. Open Wetwell PCIVs FCV-64- 221 & 222.
+5. Open Wetwell PCIVs FCV-64-221 & 222.
 Hand switches located in the MCR panel And at the (ROS by operation of manual valves.